 Goal & Framework

-Later in 2019, I took CliftonStrengths from Gallup and it was very much spot on!
+In 2019, I also took CliftonStrengths from Gallup and it was very much spot on!
 Learner came up as my top talent and its "take-action sentence" showed me how I can personally achieve "immortality".

 As such, it basically reads as my life goal: "Use your passion for learning to add value to your own and others' lives."